 - (2) Parking limitations.
-The Town may establish a maximum number of vehicles that may be parked offstreet at a short-term rental property based on the information provided in the application, any general parking limitations imposed by the Town, and/or a Town-inspection of the property.
-The Town may establish as a condition of the license the total maximum vehicle parking limitation for the shortterm rental. - (3) Advertising requirements.
-Advertising to the public for a licensed short-term rental by any means or method, including hosting platforms, shall include: (1) Reference to the Town-issued license number; (2) The maximum occupancy limitation imposed for the short-term rental by the Town pursuant to subsection (1) above; and (3) The maximum off-street parking limitation imposed for the short-term rental by the Town pursuant to subsection (2) above.
-It shall be deemed a flagrant disregard of the standards of operation to advertise that the short-term rental is available for a greater occupancy or greater parking than that established by the Town for the property.
+The Town may establish a maximum number of vehicles that may be parked off-street at a short-term rental property based on the information provided in the application, any general parking limitations imposed by the Town, and/or a Town-inspection of the property.
+The Town may establish as a condition of the license the total maximum vehicle parking limitation for the short-term rental. - (3) Advertising requirements.
+Advertising to the public for a licensed short-term rental by any means or method, including web-based housing platforms, shall include: (1) reference to the Town-issued license number; (2) the maximum occupancy limitation imposed for the short-term rental by the Town pursuant to subsection (a) above; and (3) the maximum off-street parking limitation imposed for the short-term rental by the Town pursuant to subsection (b) above.
+It shall be deemed a flagrant disregard of the standards of operation to advertise that the short-term rental is available for a greater occupancy or greater parking than that established by the Town for the property. - (4) Conformance with applicable laws.
+The operation of the short-term rental shall at all times meet the requirements of the state and local laws generally applicable to the public and to the licensed property within the Town of Blue River, such as but not limited to, parking, outdoor lighting, noise, open fire burning, signage, animal and leash laws, trash and refuse management, and snow and ice removal.
+It shall be the obligation of the license holder to advise guests of all laws affecting the guests' use of the dwelling unit.
+It is the license holder's responsibility to ensure the operation of the short-term rental property in conformance with all Town requirements and laws and, therefore, offenses committed by guests shall adversely impair the license and the license holder's privilege to operate a short-term rental and such offenses may be cause to revoke, suspend, or penalize a license or license holder in accordance with Section 6-1-130.
+It shall not be a defense to any revocation, suspension, or penalty assessment that the underlying offenses were committed by the license holder's guests or invitees of the license holder's guests.